Skip to main content

 Remarks

 1. All Experiential Learning courses offered by the Faculty of Education are graded on a PASS/FAIL basis.
-(This new course is awaiting approval from the Senate.)

 2. Students may need to study/work off-campus in schools/premises of our community partners and/or their collaborating partners.